MargaretKrutikova/margareta.dev/content/blog/asimov-nightfall/index.md

 And at last, the leading scientist that managed to keep a slight glimpse of sanity, realizing how incorrect their predictions of the universe were, murmurs:

-> Starts - all the Stars we didn't know at all.
-We thought six starts in a universe is something the Stars didn't notice is Darkness forever ... and we didn't know we couldn't know...
+> Stars - all the Stars we didn't know at all.
+We thought six stars in a universe is something the Stars didn't notice is Darkness forever ... and we didn't know we couldn't know...

 And his mind disappears in the cloud of insanity together with the whole generation of minds, ending this cycle too.